Loras College: Expansion

 The college has been expanded over the years.
 The Alumni Campus Center was built in 1992, and added a new library in 2001.
 The Academic Resource Center contains a collection of approximately 355,000 items and 11,000 magazine subscriptions.
 In addition to its broad general collection, the library contains a rich heritage in its special collections of rare books, as well as the photographs and manuscripts in the Center for Dubuque History located in the lower level of the library.
 The library is also an official document depository for both the United States government and the state of Iowa.
 The previous library, Wahlert Memorial Library, was remodeled into classroom space.

-The college has purchased Cox Street which runs through campus from the city of Dubuque for $50,000.
-The school has since shut the street down and replaced it with a pedestrian friendly walk way to improve pedestrian safety and help upgrade the area aesthetically.
+Loras purchased Cox Street which runs through campus from the city of Dubuque for $50,000.
+The school has since shut the street down and replaced it with a pedestrian-friendly walk way to improve pedestrian safety and help upgrade the area aesthetically.
 In 2015, a school spirit shop, The Duhawk Shop, and Einstein Bros.
 Bagels opened at the corner of Loras Boulevard and the new Loras Parkway.

 St. Pius X Seminary

-St. Pius X Seminary is run under the auspices of the Archdiocese of Dubuque.
+St. Pius X Seminary, located on the Loras College campus, is operated by the Archdiocese of Dubuque.
 The seminary prepares Minor (College) Seminarians for the priesthood, specifically preparing candidates for entrance into Major Seminary & Theological studies.
 Through Loras, the seminary provides full training in Philosophical studies, while giving students the necessary religious studies courses required for entrance into Major Seminary.
 The seminary has operated under various names and conditions at Loras College since 1839 until adopting its present name in 1954.
-St. Pius X has prepared countless Seminarians across Iowa & surrounding states for the priesthood, counting over 30 Bishops as alumni.
-Currently, the seminary is housed at the Vianney House and serves Seminarians of the Archdiocese of Dubuque and the Diocese of Des Moines.
-The current rector of St. Pius X Seminary is Fr.
-David Schatz and the spiritual director is Fr.
-Tom McDermott.
+St. Pius X has prepared many seminarians across Iowa and the surrounding states for the priesthood, counting over 30 bishops as alumni.
+Currently, the seminary is housed at the Vianney House and serves seminarians of the Archdiocese of Dubuque and the Diocese of Des Moines.

+Transportation

+The college is located west of downtown Dubuque and served by The Jule transit system.
+The Blue Route, Orange Route and AM Commuter East Route stop on Loras Boulevard at the south edge of campus.
+Lamers Bus Lines stops outside Keane Hall providing intercity bus service towards Madison and Milwaukee.